KageSilver/yAPP/README.md

 ## Demo
  - You can view our demo once our AWS interactions have been deleted [here](./Documentation/Demo/Demo.md).

+## Presentations
+ - You can view the presentations with their scripts [here](./Documentation/Presentations/).

 ## Folder Structure
  - [Backend - Amplify](./amplify/)
  - [Frontend - Mobile](./yAppMobile/)